 U.S. government personnel are prohibited from traveling to the below areas.

 Kenya-Somalia Border Counties:

-Nairobi Neighborhood of Eastleigh and Old Town in Mombasa
+Nairobi neighborhoods of Eastleigh and Kibera:

 Consider carefully whether to use the Likoni ferry in Mombasa due to safety concerns.

 Visit our website for Travel to High-Risk Areas.